How to detach a data disk from a Windows virtual machine

 Detach a data disk using the portal

 - In the left menu, select Virtual Machines.

-- Select the virtual machine that has the data disk you want to detach and click Stop to deallocate the VM.
+- Select the virtual machine that has the data disk you want to detach.

-- In the Disks pane, to the far right of the data disk that you would like to detach, click the detach button.
+- In the Disks pane, to the far right of the data disk that you would like to detach, select the X button to detach.

-- After the disk has been removed, click Save on the top of the pane.
+- Select Save on the top of the page to save your changes.

-The disk remains in storage but is no longer attached to a virtual machine.
+The disk stays in storage but is no longer attached to a virtual machine.
+The disk is not deleted.